gajus/dindent/README.md

 Dedicated to developers who suffer from OCD and cannot bare reading template engine produced output.

-If you are looking for documentation validation or sanitisation, consider:
+If you were searching for "HTML beautifier", you found it.
+However, if you are looking for HTML validation or sanitisation, consider:

 * [DOMDocument::$formatOutput](http://www.php.net/manual/en/class.domdocument.php)
 * [HTML Purifier](http://htmlpurifier.org/)